gellison321/physics/theoretical_minimum/classical_mechanics/README.md

 Credit to [M. Bivert](https://tales.mbivert.com/ttm/cm/L02E04.pdf) for their detailed and interesting answer guide.

 Credit to OpenAI and the GPT 4 model.
-Like all models, it is usually wrong, but always useful.
+Like all models, it is usually wrong, but usually useful.